sodafoundation/architecture-analysis/arch-design/multicloud/BucketManagement.md

-#### Bucket Create API of various cloud vendors:
+#### API's(Create/Delete) to support bucket management:

-To support bucket creation, below is the list of API's with detailed description about parameters for various cloud vendors are below:
+To support bucket managament, below is the list of API's with detailed description about parameters for various cloud vendors are below:

 #### AWS